cockroachdb/docs/v20.1/cockroachcloud-authorization.md

 ### Using roles

-Role-based access control is an Enterprise feature available to all CockroachCloud clusters that lets you simplify how you manage privileges.
+Role-based access control lets you simplify how you manage privileges.
 In essence, a role is a group containing any number of other roles and users as members.
 You can assign privileges to a role, and all direct and indirect members of the role will inherit the privileges.

 - To create a role, use the [`CREATE ROLE`](create-role.html) statement: